keboola/connection-docs/tutorial/load/googlesheets.md

 Alternatively, take another brief side step to explore loading data with the [Database data source connector](/tutorial/load/database/).

 ## If You Need Help
-Feel free to reach out to our Support team [LINK] if there’s anything we can help with.
+Feel free to reach out to our [support team](support@keboola.com) if there’s anything we can help with.